Pulmonology Group LLC

 Pulmonary hypertension can progressively develop for years before you begin to experience symptoms.
 That’s why it’s important to see Vikas Sayal, MD, FCCP, at Pulmonology Group LLC Lung Specialist as soon as you develop problems, such as shortness of breath and fatigue.
 Dr. Sayal has extensive experience providing treatment that helps manage your symptoms and improves your quality of life.
-To learn more about pulmonary hypertension or to schedule an appointment, call the office in Henderson, Nevada, or book an appointment online.
+To learn more about pulmonary hypertension or to schedule an appointment, call the office in Henderson, Nevada, or Kingman, Arizona.
+You can also book an appointment online.

 Pulmonary hypertension is a type of high blood pressure that occurs in the arteries that deliver blood to your lungs.
 The problem usually begins with inflammation in the artery lining, which makes the artery tighten and narrow.
 As a result, blood can’t flow smoothly through your lungs, and pressure increases.